QiaozhiTo/vite-hotel-booking/README.md

 Built with a clean React + Tailwind UI, secure Clerk authentication, a Node.js + Express backend, and MongoDB for persistence, QuickStay demonstrates production-grade engineering patterns suitable for SDE portfolio projects.

 Live Demo: https://quickstay2.vercel.app/
-(Frontend on Vercel, Backend on — your deployment platform)

 ---